Somaur/callgraph/README.md

 ## Usage

 1. Place your caret (text cursor) on any Java method in your code
+2. Either:
+   - Right-click and select "Generate Call Graph" from the context menu
+   - Use keyboard shortcut Alt+Shift+E (Option+Shift+E on macOS)
-2. Click on the CallGraph icon in the toolbar (or use View → Tool Windows → CallGraph)
+   - Click on the CallGraph icon in the toolbar (or use View → Tool Windows → CallGraph) and click the **GENERATE** button
-3. Click on the **GENERATE** button, your graph will be generated
-4. Click on any node (method) in the graph to jump to its definition
+3. Click on any node (method) in the graph to jump to its definition
-5. Click on any edge (arrow) in the graph to jump to the exact line where that method is being called
+4. Click on any edge (arrow) in the graph to jump to the exact line where that method is being called

 ## Features

 - You can generate call graphs for any method in your codebase
+- You can generate graphs directly from the editor context menu (right-click) or using Alt+Shift+E (Option+Shift+E on macOS) shortcut
 - You can navigate to method definitions by clicking nodes in the graph
 - You can navigate to exact method call locations by clicking edges in the graph
 - You can pan & zoom in and out of the graph
 - You can save the graph as a HTML file
+- You can customize graph appearance with options like background color

 ## Requirements